JJWesterkamp/rx-postmessenger/README.md

 An RxPostmessenger class instance establishes one end of a connection between 2 window objects, using the `Window # postMessage` API.
 Each instance targets _one single_ `Window` object.
 It also only accepts incoming messages from that specific window object while it's serving documents from _one single_ origin.

-**Typescript users**

-_If you're consuming the package in Typescript, see the [Typescript usage guide](https://github.com/JJWesterkamp/rx-postmessenger/tree/master/docs/usage-with-typescript.md) for additional features._

 ## RxJS Interoperability

 |           	| RxPostmessenger v1.x 	| RxPostmessenger v2.x 	|